UC Santa Cruz

 I passed the Algebra II Tutor qualifying exam given by the Foothill College Pass the Torch program.

-I have experience tutoring students with Asperger's syndrome and am very familiar with the condition.
+I have experience tutoring students on the autism spectrum and am very familiar with the condition.
 I am also familiar with the different types of thinking patterns within the autism spectrum.
 First there is the Photo Realistic Visual Thinking Object Visualizers, who tend to be poor at algebra.
 Second are the Pattern Thinkers - Spatial Visualizer Music and Math, who tend to be poor at reading.
 Third are the Verbal Facts/Language Translation thinkers, who tend to be poor at drawing.
 Fourth are the Auditory Thinkers, who tend to have fragmented visual perception.
 There can also be mixtures of these thinking types.
 In my work with students I will try to determine which of these thinking types the student displays so I can build on their strengths.

 I have extensive experience creating PowerPoint presentations.
 I once completed a series of presentations on juvenile law for a juvenile law attorney who also taught classes in juvenile law for social workers.
 She loved my slides so much she was literally jumping up and down with excitement while she was reviewing my slides.

 I have years of experience working in Microsoft Word and I am an expert writer.

 I have a thorough knowledge of pre-algebra concepts.
 I first studied pre-algebra in seventh grade and did very well in the class.
 To increase the chance of success for the student, I use both verbal and visual methods to explain the concepts.

 I have completed numerous college-level psychology courses including general psychology, social psychology, biopsychology, human development and human sexuality, as well as research methods and psychology statistics.
 I also have extensive knowledge of autism spectrum disorders and recently gave a presentation on autism to the psychology club at Foothill College.